 God’s timing is perfect.
-If you’re a Christian, chances are you’ve heard this phrase in a church sermon or from a small group leader.
+If you’re a Christian, chances are you’ve heard this phrase in a church sermon.

 It makes sense, right?
 God’s timing is perfect because He is God.
 However, there are several reasons why God knows what is best for us and why our own timing can be wrong.